bahorn/skp/README.md

 This is a modern version of a the idea from Phrack 60-8 [1], but doing a very different style of patches.

-This supports 5.15+ (beyond some vmalloc changes in 6.10) for the BIOS boot path and 5.16+ for the UEFI runtime hook (due to a bug I haven't yet figured out in older kernels).
+This supports 5.15+ for the BIOS boot path and 5.16+ for the UEFI runtime hook (due to a bug I haven't yet figured out in older kernels).

 Primarily tested with kernel images from Ubuntu, and my testing KConfig is derived from the default Ubuntu configuration.